How to use the Crofton Cold Brew Coffee System — Plus a little review!

 Missed the Crofton Cold Brew Coffee System?

 ALDI’s cold brew coffee maker is a limited time special buy, and reportedly sold out in some stores within just a couple of days.
-If you miss it, hopefully it will roll back around again soon — or if you can’t wait, check out this competing Takeya model for a few bucks more, since it also has great reviews — or, this bonVIVO cold brew coffee maker is also an option.
+If you miss it, hopefully it will roll back around again soon.
+If you can’t wait, though: